Schwinger effect in axion inflation on a lattice

-However, the constraint~\eqref{eq:massconstraint} implies a lower bound on the Higgs VEV $h \gtrsim (0.3/y_e) {\sqrt{H m_{\rm{Pl}}}} \simeq 10^5 m_{\rm{Pl}} \sqrt{{H}/{m_{\rm{Pl}}}}$.
+However, the constraint on $m_s$ implies a lower bound on the Higgs VEV $h \gtrsim (0.3/y_e) {\sqrt{H m_{\rm{Pl}}}} \simeq 10^5 m_{\rm{Pl}} \sqrt{{H}/{m_{\rm{Pl}}}}$.
 To avoid super-Planckian values for the Higgs field, one requires a low inflationary scale: $H \lesssim 10^{-10} m_{\rm{Pl}} \sim 10^9\, \mathrm{GeV}$.
 This provides a key result: a suppression of the Schwinger effect through fermion masses requires both low-scale inflation and large (possibly Planckian) field excursions for the Higgs.
-If one relies solely on de Sitter fluctuations to generate a Higgs VEV, one expects $h \sim H \lambda^{-1/4}$, which leads to $H/m_{\rm Pl} \gtrsim 10^{12} \sqrt{\lambda}$.
+If one relies solely on de Sitter fluctuations to generate a Higgs VEV, one expects $h \sim H \lambda^{-1/4}$, which leads to $H/m_{\rm {Pl}} \gtrsim 10^{12} \sqrt{\lambda}$, where $\lambda$ is the Higgs self-coupling constant.
 This requirement is difficult to satisfy given observational upper bounds on $H$, unless we consider an almost vanishing Higgs self-coupling.
 However, alternative mechanisms such as a direct coupling between the Higgs and the inflaton, or a non-minimal coupling to gravity can dynamically induce a large Higgs VEV during inflation.